iluwatar/java-design-patterns/flyweight/README.md

 The Flyweight pattern's effectiveness depends heavily on how and where it's used.
 Apply the Flyweight pattern when all the following are true:

-* An application uses a large number of objects.
+* The Flyweight pattern is particularly effective in Java applications that use a large number of objects.
-* Storage costs are high because of the sheer quantity of objects.
+* When storage costs are high due to the quantity of objects, Flyweight helps by sharing intrinsic data and managing extrinsic state separately.
 * Most of the object state can be made extrinsic.
 * Many groups of objects may be replaced by relatively few shared objects once the extrinsic state is removed.
 * The application doesn't depend on object identity.
 Since flyweight objects may be shared, identity tests will return true for conceptually distinct objects.